SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates PXD, BSQR, CWBC, CVCY

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+(MENAFN- EIN Presswire) NEW YORK, Oct.
 15, 2023 (GLOBE NEWSWIRE) -- Halper Sadeh LLC, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

 Pioneer Natural Resources Company (NYSE: PXD)'s sale to Exxon Mobil Corporation for 2.3234 shares of Exxon Mobil for each Pioneer share.
 If you are a Pioneer shareholder, click here to learn more about your rights and options .